ibm-cloud-docs/BlockStorage/replication.md

 	</tbody>
 </table>

-## How do I create an initial replication?
+## Creating the initial replica

 Replications work based on a snapshot schedule.
-You must first have snapshot space and a snapshot schedule set-up for the source volume before you can replicate.
+You must first have snapshot space and a snapshot schedule for the source volume before you can replicate.
 If you try to set up replication and one or the other isn't in place, you are going to be prompted to purchase more space or set up a schedule.
 Replications are managed under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

 1. Click your storage volume.
 2. Click **Replica** and click **Purchase a replication**.
 Select the existing snapshot schedule that you want your replication to follow.
 The list contains all of your active snapshot schedules. <br />
-  **Note:** You can only select one schedule even if you have a mix of hourly, daily, and weekly.
-All snapshots, that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them.<br />
+  **Note:** You can select only one schedule even if you have a mix of hourly, daily, and weekly.
+All snapshots that were captured since the previous replication cycle, are replicated regardless of the schedule that originated them.<br />
   **Note:** If you don't have Snapshots set up, you are prompted to do so before you can order replication.
 See [Working with Snapshots](snapshots.html) for more details.
-3. Click **Location**, and select the data center that will be your DR site.
+3. Click **Location**, and select the data center that is your DR site.
 4. Click **Continue**.
 5. Enter in a **Promo Code** if you have one, and click **Recalculate**.
 The other fields in the window are completed by default.
 6. Click the **I have read the Master Service Agreement…** check box, and click **Place Order**.

-## How do I edit an existing replication?
+## Editing an existing replication

 You can edit your replication schedule and change your replication space from either the **Primary** or **Replica** tab under **Storage**, **{{site.data.keyword.blockstorageshort}}** in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.

-## How do I edit a replication schedule?
+## Editing a replication schedule

-You're actually changing a snapshot schedule because your replication schedule is based on an existing snapshot schedule.
+The replication schedule is based on an existing snapshot schedule.
 To change the replica schedule, for example from Hourly to Weekly, you must cancel the replication schedule and set up a new one.

 Changing the schedule can be done on the Primary or Replica tab.